Malcolm Laycock: Personal life and death

 Laycock's wife Liz died of cancer in July 2009.
 They had two sons, Dominic and Andrew.
-Andrew (Andy) Laycock is a member of the a cappella vocal group The Flying Pickets.
+Andrew is a member of the a cappella vocal group The Flying Pickets.

 Malcolm Laycock died on 8 November 2009, aged 71, after having been ill with emphysema and pneumonia.
 Radio 2 controller Bob Shennan said that former colleagues were "shocked and saddened" to hear the news of his death, and paying tribute to him, Shennan said, "Malcolm was a much-loved and highly respected broadcaster, renowned for his skill as a presenter and producer, and his passion for music and radio."

 As part of a tribute programme to him, on Sunday 15 November BBC Radio 2 repeated an edition of Sunday Night at 10 from April 2009, in which Laycock had celebrated his 700th programme in the series by playing some of his favourite tracks from the big band era.